linode/docs/docs/guides/kubernetes/deploy-and-manage-lke-cluster-with-api-a-tutorial/index.md

 Each Linode account has a limit to the number of Linode resources they can deploy.
 This includes services, like Linodes, NodeBalancers, Block Storage, etc. If you run into issues deploying the number of nodes you designate for a given cluster's node pool, you may have run into a limit on the number of resources allowed on your account.
 Contact [Linode Support](/docs/guides/support/) if you believe this may be the case.
 {{</ note >}}

-### Recycle your LKE Cluster
+### Recycle All Nodes Within a Cluster

-You can recycle an entire LKE cluster to update its nodes to the most recent patch of the cluster's Kubernetes version and to otherwise Replace the physical Linodes that comprise the cluster.
+You can recycle all nodes within an LKE cluster to upgrade the nodes to the most recent patch of the cluster's Kubernetes version and to otherwise replace the physical Linodes that comprise the cluster.
 Nodes are recycled on a rolling basis, meaning that only one node is down at a time throughout the recycling process.
-You need your cluster's ID in order to recycle it.
+You need your cluster's ID in order to recycle it's nodes.
 If you don’t know your cluster’s ID, see the [List LKE Clusters](#list-lke-clusters) section.

 {{< caution >}}
 Recycling your cluster involves deleting each of the Linodes in the node pool and replacing them with new Linodes.
 Any local storage on deleted Linodes (such as "hostPath" and "emptyDir" volumes, or "local" PersistentVolumes) is erased.